pdhoolia/se-agent/test/issues/test_case_3.md

-Title: Enhance to handle issue comments as well

-Description: Our software engineering agent receives new issue events from GitHub via a web-hook, localizes them via hierarchical documentation it had generated previously while onboarding, to specific packages and files, and then makes recommendations about code changes that may help fix, or enhance the code in accordance with the issue details.
+Our software engineering agent receives new issue events from GitHub via a web-hook, localizes them via hierarchical documentation it had generated previously while onboarding, to specific packages and files, and then makes recommendations about code changes that may help fix, or enhance the code in accordance with the issue details.

 We now want to enhance this agent to handle issue comments as well.